brendan-robert-1/SimpleExcelReportGenerator/README.md

 report.writeReportToFile(excelReport, new File("workbook.xlsx"));
 ```

 Here we have some collection of classes that represent our data structure, we create a ```Report<DemoRecord>``` and we pass in the records and a name for our sheet to the constructor.
 We can then retrieve our POI ```XSSFWorkbook``` object and write it to a file.
-This will formatted with the default formatter and produce a sheet like so:
+This will be formatted with the default formatter and produce a sheet like so:

 ![alt text](https://i.imgur.com/Av7AKt0.png)